superfaceai/cli/README.md

   --provider                   Create a provider

-  --providerName=providerName  Names of provider.
+  --providerName=providerName  Names of providers.
 This argument is used to create maps and/or providers

 EXAMPLES
   $ superface create --profileId sms/service --profile